suxian06/NLP-517-project/README.md

 # NLP-517-project
 Final project code for the NLP-517 class at UW.
+All .sh written by S.Xian, helping to reproduce the results from [Sentence Bottleneck Autoencoders from Transformer Language Models](https://arxiv.org/abs/2109.00055)

 # Dependency
 Python=3.7.11 \